 Since tequila is Mexico’s trademark alcoholic beverage, you have to sip at least one.
 Heading over for a tequila tasting session at Manny’s Tequila Factory allows for a true taste of Mexico.

-A host of activities can be found at Laguna Del Mar with everything from snorkeling to golfing to keep you occupied.
-There’s a paddleboard rental on site as well as Kayak, paddle boats and golf hire.
+You’ll find a lot of things to do at Laguna Del Mar, with everything from snorkeling to golfing to keep you occupied.
+There’s a paddleboard rental on site as well as kayak, paddle boats and golf hire.

-Surrounded by wildlife, the translucent blue waters of the lagoon is spans roughly 40 acres and weaves between land, golf course and water making this a perfect spot for water sports on those slightly more windy days.
+Surrounded by wildlife, the translucent blue waters of the lagoon spans roughly 40 acres and weaves between land, golf course and water.
+It’s the perfect spot for water sports on those slightly more windy days.

 This 5-member jazz band is very popular within the region and has gained a loyal following throughout the years.
 You will often see them advertised around town or you can find Agua De Coco’s Facebook page for more details on where they are next performing.

-Javie’s ATV Rentals offers a great hire service to help you explore the local area easier.
+Javie’s ATV Rentals offers a great hire service to help you explore Puerto Penasco.
 You can drive them on the paved roads in town as well through the nearby sand dunes.

 Puerto Peñasco provides many daring off-roading spots to get that adrenaline pumping.
-Hiring an ATV makes it even easier to explore the neighboring Sonoran Desert and race along the sand dunes.
+Hiring an ATV is one of the most thrilling activities in Puerto Penasco.
+It also makes it even easier to explore the neighboring Sonoran Desert and race along the sand dunes.

 Javie’s ATV Rentals is located at C. Plutarco Elias Calles Etre 14 y 15 & you can reach him by cell (638) 109-8555 or (638) 107-8086.

 There is a thriving art community in Rocky Point that includes fine artists as well as street artists.
-When you visit the Malecon area, venture off the main shopping street and you’ll find a variety of street art and artist-focused graffiti.
+When you visit the Puerto Peñasco Malecon area, venture off the main shopping street and you’ll find a variety of street art and artist-focused graffiti.
 Most of these murals have been created by a group of 12 local street artists.
+One of the best things to do in Rocky Point for art lovers.

-Hosting a wide range of restaurants serving local delicacies, hot favorites, and traditional dishes, Puerto Peñasco will certainly provide some kitchen inspiration.
-Here are 5 of the area’s top-rated restaurants.
+Hosting a wide range of restaurants serving local delicacies, hot favorites, and traditional dishes, you will certainly leave with some kitchen inspiration.
+Here are five of Puerto Peñasco’s top-rated restaurants.

 La Casa Del Capitan

-Holding the reputation of having the best margaritas in Puerto Peñasco, this beach facing restaurant offers a view like no other.
-Located upon the hill overlooking the town, good timing and a pre-booked table will enable you to witness one of the most beautiful sunsets you will ever see.
+Holding the reputation of having the best margaritas in Puerto Peñasco, this beach-facing restaurant offers a view like no other.
+Located on the hill overlooking the town, good timing and a pre-booked table will enable you to witness one of the most beautiful sunsets you will ever see.

 El Tapeo Wine Bar

-If its great wine you’re after El Tapeo offers probably the largest selection in Puerto Peñasco.
-Offering live music on weekends this lucky find will set you up for an evening of pleasure.
+If it’s great wine you’re after, El Tapeo offers the largest selection in Puerto Peñasco.
+It is one of the best places for live music in town.

-With traditional décor and enough Tapas to feed you for a week, El Tapeo is definitely a restaurant to seek out during your stay.
+With traditional décor and enough tapas to feed you for a week, El Tapeo is definitely a Rocky Point restaurant to seek out during your stay.
 If you go, I highly recommend the paella and reserving a table on the outside patio.

-Located onsite at the Las Palomas Beach And Golf Resort, the Citron Restaurant, serves both traditional Mexican and specialty dishes including vegetarian pasts, fish and juicy steaks.
+Located onsite at the Las Palomas Beach And Golf Resort, the Citron Restaurant serves both traditional Mexican and specialty dishes including vegetarian pasta, fish and juicy steaks.

 This is a great spot if you want to ease away from the spice and instead enjoy a juicy steak.
-The Citron restaurant offers a wonderful 2 for 1 happy hour at the bar.
+The Citron Restaurant also offers a wonderful 2 for 1 happy hour at the bar.

-For the best waterfront dining experience head to El Oktopus.
-Beautifully situated in the old port of Puerto Peñasco this restaurant has two floors and mesmerizing views of the Sea Of Cortez from the second-floor terrace.
+For the best waterfront dining in Puerto Penasco, head to El Oktopus.
+Beautifully situated in the old port of Puerto Peñasco, this restaurant has two floors and incredible views of the Sea Of Cortez from the second-floor terrace.

 Street Vendors on the Malecon